Matt LaFleur: 2023 season

 In the offseason, star quarterback Aaron Rodgers was traded to the New York Jets, leaving 2020 first round pick Jordan Love as the team's starting quarterback.
 In Week 1, the Packers defeated the Chicago Bears 38–20, marking the Packers' first win without Aaron Rodgers as the starter since December 10, 2017, when they defeated the Cleveland Browns 27–21.
 It was also LaFleur's first opening week win since 2020.
 The Packers would go on to start the season 2–1, before losing four straight games and dropping to a 3–6 record.

 In Week 12, the Packers upset the Detroit Lions on Thanksgiving, their first win against the Lions since Week 3 of the 2021 season.
 The following week, the Packers played the Kansas City Chiefs on Sunday Night Football, winning 27–19 and bringing them back up to a .500 record.

 The Packers would go on to lose their next two games, before winning three straight, including a 17–9 win over the Bears, to claim the 7th seed in the NFC and head back to the playoffs.

 In the Wild Card Round, the Packers traveled to AT&T Stadium to take on the #2 seed Dallas Cowboys.
 The Packers jumped out to an early 27–0 lead, and held on to beat the Cowboys 48–32, the first win by a #7 seed in NFL history.
 The win made LaFleur 3–0 against the Cowboys and 2–0 at AT&T Stadium.
-The Packers then lost for the 5th consecutive time in the playoffs to the San Francisco 49ers.
+The Packers then lost for the fifth consecutive time in the playoffs to the San Francisco 49ers in the Divisional Round.